AlexandraOricchio/Farmers-Markets-in-the-USA/README.md

 Our second visual is a bar chart which displays the number of markets each product is available at.
 This bar chart responds to the state dropdown selection as well.
 When a state is selected, the bar chart populates with data specific to the chosen state.

 [Data Source](https://catalog.data.gov/dataset/farmers-markets-geographic-data)

+**Breakdown of work distribution:**
+Together, we collectively cleaned our data set and imported it into PostgreSQL to create a database.
+We also worked together to build out our initial flask application which creates an API for our farmers market data.
+From there, we distributed the work as follows:

+**Allie:**
+- Brought in a geoJSON API and added properties from our farmers market API to the geoJSON.
+- Created interactive choropleth map with hover feature.
+- Created event listener and handler for the selection of state from dropdown.
+For the map, the event handler zooms in on the selected state and displays markers for each market in the state.
+For the side bar, the handler populates the cities and state markets scrollable list.
+- Created a second event listener and handler using jquery to populate the market(s) information panel based on the city or market name chosen from the scrollable lists.